jrief/django-formset/docs/source/activators.rst

 	    )

 The default widget of an ``Activator`` field is the ``Button`` widget.
-In this example we use a chain of actions, which is triggered when the button is clicked: *disable* the button, then *submit* the form's data, and finally *reload* the page.
-If an error occurred scroll to the first error field.
-The ``action`` attribute can be configured in many different ways, more on this, in section :ref:`action-queues`.
+In this example we use a chain of actions, which is triggered when the button is clicked: First, *disable* the button, then render a *spinner*, then *delay* execution for half a second, then *submit* the form's data, and finally *reload* the page.
+If an error occurred scroll to the first rejected field.

+This ``action`` attribute can be configured in many different ways, more on this, in section :ref:`action-queues`.